Chapter Introduction

 1 John 3:1

 John said, behold this.
-That means give this thorough examination; check this out because it's pretty amazing.
+That means give it a thorough examination.
+Check this out because it's pretty amazing.
 The evidence is clear.
 We are born in Him.
 That's an amazing thing.
-We are children of God Most High, Yahweh, creator of all that ever was or is or will be; the God of the furthest reaches of the universe.
+We are children of God Most High, Yahweh, creator of all that ever was or is or will be, the God of the furthest reaches of the universe.
 And while He did these incredibly spectacular things, He also meticulously wove you together.
-He made sure you're DNA was just right; your fingerprint was unique and your personality was perfect for the life he set you in.
+He made sure you're DNA was just right, your fingerprint was unique and your personality was perfect for the life He set you in.
 He knows the hairs on your head.
 He knows your heart and loves you anyway.
 For God so loved the world that he gave His only begotten son that whoever believes in Him shall not perish but have everlasting life.
 That's the manner of the Love the Father has bestowed on us.

 Little children, we are part of God's family.
 He has gone to great lengths to reconcile you to Himself.
 Behold this amazing fact.
 Don't let anyone take it from you.